Revision Shoulder Surgery in Chillicothe, OH

 - Stabilization of fractures

 A revision shoulder surgery is more complicated than normal joint replacement surgery and carries additional risk.
 If you are considering revision shoulder surgery, it is important to discuss your shoulder surgery issues with an experienced orthopedic surgeon.
 Dr. Cohen has the experience you need in this situation: 20+ years in practice, 100,000 patients treated worldwide and 30,000+ orthopedic surgical procedures, with a focus on shoulder replacement and revision total shoulder replacement procedures.

 Dr. Cohen will obtain a complete “history of present illness” from you and conduct a focused, comprehensive physical exam to evaluate your shoulder for areas of tenderness, assess range of motion and establish your arm strength.
 Depending on the findings, he may order an X-ray, an MRI and/or CT scan.

 If revision shoulder surgery is determined to be the best option, Dr. Cohen is the orthopedic surgeon you can trust who specializes in revision shoulder surgery.

 Schedule Your Shoulder Surgery Consultation

-If you are considering revision shoulder surgery, schedule a personal consultation with Columbus, Ohio orthopedic surgeon Dr. Brian Cohen by calling or emailing his office today.
+If you are considering revision shoulder surgery, schedule a personal consultation with orthopedic surgeon Dr. Brian Cohen by calling or emailing his office today.
 Dr. Cohen has extensive revision shoulder surgery experience and can discuss your treatment options with you.